g-aggarwal/mlx-hub/README.md

 ### Interactive Mode

-MLX-Hub CLI provides an interactive mode that allows you to execute various [Action](#Actions) in a user-friendly environment.
+Interactive mode allows you to execute various [Action](#Actions) in a user-friendly environment.

 To start the interactive mode, use the `start` action: